 Instructions

 - In a large pot, heat the oil over medium heat.
-Add the chopped onion and carrots and cook for about 5 minutes.
+Add the chopped onion and carrots and cook for about 5 minutes.2 tablespoons olive oil, 1 yellow or white onion, 2 cups carrots

-- Add in the minced garlic and the butter and cook for an additional 1-2 minutes until fragrant.
+- Add in the minced garlic and the butter and cook for an additional 1-2 minutes until fragrant.3 cloves garlic, 2 tablespoons butter

-- Sprinkle in the flour and cook for 2-3 minutes to remove the raw taste of the flour.
+- Sprinkle in the flour and cook for 2-3 minutes to remove the raw taste of the flour.¼ cup all-purpose flour

-- Slowly pour in the chicken broth, stirring constantly to avoid lumps.
-Bring the mixture to a simmer for about 5 minutes to let it thicken.
+- Slowly pour in the chicken broth, stirring constantly to avoid lumps, then bring the mixture to a gentle simmer for about 5 minutes.
+It should thicken into a smooth, slightly glossy base that coats the back of a spoon before moving on to the next step.4 cups chicken broth

 - Add the broccoli florets to the pot.
-Cover and simmer for 10-15 minutes or until the broccoli is tender.
+Cover and simmer for 10-15 minutes or until the broccoli is tender.2 cups broccoli florets

 - Continue to simmer for an additional 5 minutes to allow the flavors to meld together.